 Professor Tighe is an author of over 400 technical publications in pavements and infrastructure and is involved in a number of research projects both nationally and internationally.
 She is a member of the New College of Scholars of the Royal Society of Canada.
 She was named one of Canada's Top 40 Under 40 for her leadership and vision with respect to the Canadian Transportation Community in 2006 and was a 2009 recipient of the inaugural 40 Under 40 in the Region of Waterloo.
 Additional honours include the 2013 Inaugural Bleeds Black Award from the Ontario Hot Mix Producers Association for her commitment to industry, the En-hui Yang Research Innovative Award in 2010, and the Young Engineer Medal from the Professional Engineers of Ontario in 2004.
 She is a member of the Transportation Association of Canada Chief Engineers Council and the Past Chair of the Transportation Association of Canada Soils and Materials Standing Committee and Transportation Foundation Scholarship Committee.
 She participates on various Transportation Research Board committees and expert task groups, and served as Chair of the International Steering committee for the 7th and 8th International Conference on Managing Pavement Assets.
-She is currently a member of the Natural Science and Engineering Research Council of Canada (NSERC) Civil, Industrial and Systems Engineering Evaluation Committee and a member of the Interdisciplinary Adjudication Committee of the Canada Research Chairs Secretariat.
-She has been involved with projects throughout Africa, India, South America, China, Australia, New Zealand and North America.
+She is a past member of the Natural Science and Engineering Research Council of Canada (NSERC) Civil, Industrial and Systems Engineering Evaluation Committee and a past member of the Interdisciplinary Adjudication Committee of the Canada Research Chairs Secretariat.
+She has been involved with projects throughout Africa, India, Chile, China, Australia, New Zealand and North America.